oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 ## Introduction

-This lab walks you through the steps to organize an image library in OCI Object Storage and upload X-Ray images to the the library.
+This lab walks you through the steps to create a new dataset using images from your image library and to label images with one of two labels.

-Estimated Time: 20 minutes
+Estimated Time: 60 minutes

-### About OCI Object Storage
+### About Data Labeling
-The Oracle Cloud Infrastructure Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.

-The Object Storage service can store an unlimited amount of unstructured data of any content type, including analytic data and rich content, like images and videos.
+<...
+ADD text about data labeling ...>

 ### Objectives

 In this lab, you will:

-* Create a new bucket
+* Create a new dataset using images from object storage
-* Set bucket visibility
-* Setup required folder structure
-* Load images
+* Label images using Data Labeling utility
+* Programmatic (Bulk) Image labeling

 ### Prerequisites